-On the vertical axis, the breakeven chart plots the revenue, variable cost and the fixed costs of the company and on the horizontal axis, the volume is being plotted.
+On the vertical axis, the breakeven chart plots the revenue, variable cost, and the fixed costs of the company, and on the horizontal axis, the volume is being plotted.
 The chart helps in portraying the company’s ability to earn a profit with the present cost structure.

 The following example of the break-even chart provides an outline of the most common type of break-even chart present.
-Each of the examples of breakeven chart states the topic, relevant reasons, and the additional comments wherever required.
+Each of the examples of the breakeven chart states the topic, relevant reasons, and additional comments wherever required.

-Company Bag Ltd. produces and sales the bags in the market and wants to conduct the break-even analysis of its business.
-The accountant in charge of the company determined that the fixed cost of the company consisting of salaries of the employees, rent cost, property tax, etc will remain the same at $ 1,000,000.
-The variable cost which is associated with the production of one unit of the bag will come to $ 20.
+Company Bag Ltd. produces and sells the bags in the market and wants to conduct the break-even analysisBreak-even AnalysisBreak-even analysis refers to the identifying of the point where the revenue of the company starts exceeding its total cost i.e., the point when the project or company under consideration will start generating the profits by the way of studying the relationship between the revenue of the company, its fixed cost, and the variable cost. of its business.
+The accountant in charge of the company determined that the fixed cost of the company consisting of salaries of the employees, rent cost, property tax, etc. will remain the same at $ 1,000,000.
+The variable cost, which is associated with the production of one unit of the bag, will come to $ 20.
 The bag is sold in the market at a premium price of $ 120.
 Prepare the break-even chart for Company Bag Ltd.

 - Fixed Cost: $ 1,000,000

-- Variable Cost: $ 20 per unit
+- Variable cost: $ 20 per unit

 - Sales price: $ 120 per unit